 To Clench Her Grip

 After witnessing everything that occurred at the Cathedral over the years, Archbishop Klimt renounced his faith, casting aside his characteristic holy bident to symbolize this decision.
 How could he in good conscience consider himself a holy man of the church?
-The daughter of one of the most important goddesses in the Anor Londo pantheon was treated worse than an animal.
+The daughter of one of the most important goddesses in the Anor Londo pantheon was treated worse than an animal, the Japanese description to his skirt even implying her to be considered more a thing in her repulsive state.
 With a Latin-derived name meaning “clemency”, one can imagine his desire to relieve the prisoner’s burden.
 And having loyally served the Way of White long enough to reach its highest ranks, everything involving Aldrich must have come as a harsh betrayal — doubly so with his colleagues’ silent acquiescence to such atrocities.
 Nothing better could have better disillusioned Klimt of their holy mission’s integrity.
 The leadership and its gods were vile or impotent.
 Only one was worth calling his goddess.
 And so, instead of putting his faith in a corrupt church, he dedicated it to the Mother of Rebirth.
 He wasn’t alone.